baydounm/UKB-paper2-supplement/README.md

-This repository is for the paper, *Helicobacter pylori sero-positivity, persistent infection burden and their association with brain volumetric and white matter integrity outcomes*,  which investigates the association of *Helicobacter pylori (Hp)* with dementia pathology and other neurodegenerative diseases.
+This repository is for the manuscript entitled, *Helicobacter pylori sero-positivity, persistent infection burden and their association with brain volumetric and white matter integrity outcomes*,  which investigates the association of *Helicobacter pylori (Hp)* with dementia pathology and other neurodegenerative diseases.

-Here shows the structure of this repository.
+Below is the file structure of the repository.

+Figure 2 folder refers to all the files used to create Figure 2, including FSLEYES nii.gz files and xml labels file used for specifying tracts and ROIs.
+The overlays include all labels and labels used for FA and MD results for Figure 2. *.png files are the image files obtained from FSLEYES after overlaying ROIs on the MNI152 brain template.

+Figure 3 folder refers to all the files used for the heatmap of Figure 3, including the R script, the dataset used and the heatmap images *.jpeg.

+STATA_SYNTAX includes the *.do file used for the entire analysis.
+A directory needs to be specified and a similar UK biobank dataset (with equivalent fields) is needed to run this analysis.

 ├── FIGURE2
 │   ├── BRAINIMAGE_ATLAS